QCHackers/tqec/docs/detectors.rst

 Here, the fragment is creating a ``Z0Z2`` stabilizer: the ``Z`` Pauli string comes out of the final moment of the fragment on qubits ``0`` and ``2``.

-Quantum circuit can also "destroy" some incomming stabilizers with its measurements as shown below:
+Quantum circuit can also "destroy" some incoming stabilizers with its measurements as shown below:

 .. image:: media/detectors/stabilizer-destruction.png